How much space does it take to store food long term?

 Both jars have about the same volume of apples but the dried apples are far more compact.
 While you might want both kinds of apple in your food stockpile (I know I do!), focus more on dried apples if space is at a premium

-Here’s one year’s inventory and how much space my long-term food storage actually requires:
+Here’s one example of my food stockpile and how much space my long-term food storage actually requires:

 25 quarts of green beans